• Home

 Covering the Chair

-Step 3: Hold the top two corners pull back towards the lower part of the back arrest, tie a double knot, first up and down and then left to right for the perfect fit.
+Step 3: Hold the top two corners pullback towards the lower part of the back arrest, tie a double knot, first up and down, and then left to right for the perfect fit.

 Step 4: Keep your knot as low as possible since the fabric will pull itself up as you are tying the knot and tuck the end.
 Check all sides of your chair to make any adjustments necessary.